Styyx1/ADT/README.md

 - MCM Helper SDK
 - Dylbills Papyrus Functions

+**Q: Why doesn't it have *insert name of mod/tool here*?** \
+A: The philosophy behind STD is that, where possible, every mod used is open source, which includes the DLL mods.
+Certain mods are not open source, so they are not included or alternatives are used.

-### Toggle UI hotkey?
+**Q: Toggle UI hotkey?**
-Num-
+A: Num-

 ## Removing the Modlist
 Simply delete the folder the modlist is in and you have uninstalled it.

 ## Credits and Thanks

-- Althro for allowing me to continue to work on it.
+- Althro for allowing me to continue to work on it and readme tweaks.
 - _YOU_ for reading this.
-- The Aetherius Modding Team.
+- The Aetherius Modding Team & Animonculory Creative Corner Team.
 - Halgari and everyone the WJ Team.

 ## Support